 Given that a master’s in sports communication can vary in focus, it is not surprising that curricula can vary widely depending on the type of program in which a student enrolls.
 Below, prospective students can review the common courses found across these program types.
 Curricula vary across different schools, and students should investigate individual programs when making a program selection.

-As mentioned above, there are only a few programs that focus specifically on sports communication or offer a concentration in sports communication.
+As mentioned above, there are eight master’s in communication programs that focus specifically on sports communication or offer a concentration in sports communication.
 Students who are interested in enrolling in a sports communication program should review the following programs to learn more.
 At this time, these programs are mainly offered on-campus or as hybrid programs that include on-campus and online instruction.

 Mississippi College: Mississippi College offers a Master’s of Science in Professional Communication in Sports that allows students to complete part of their degree online.
 This program has a communication core of 16 hours, which consists of courses such as public relations, communication research, and journalism ethics.
 In addition to communication courses, students are also required to take four kinesiology courses in topics like societal and ethical trends in athletics, NCAA rules and regulations, and athletic administration.
 After completing these classes, students take one elective, choosing between negotiation and practices in public relations.
 This curriculum prepares students for careers in sports administration and communication.